A-2-4-8-5-10-9-7-3-6-1/ryukit/README.md

 # RyujinxKit

-This repository offers a command-line tool (in the form of a Python package, and executables) for management concerning Ryujinx (for Windows).
+This repository offers a command-line tool, in the form of a Python package, and executables, for management concerning Ryujinx (for Windows).
 Its provisions are:

 - A method for Ryujinx installation and setup